Panther-lair - Several Pitt stars opt out of Sun Bowl

 The headliner here, of course, is Israel Abanikanda.
 The junior tailback had a breakout season in 2022 rushing for 1,431 yards and 20 touchdowns.
 He was a first-team All-ACC pick and was on several All-American teams.
 Abanikanda leaves Pitt with some serious accolades.
 His 2022 season is the 8th-best single season rushing total in school history.
 He broke the school's single-game mark with a 320-yard performance against Virginia Tech earlier this season and tied a school-record with six touchdowns in that game.

-Pitt has a chance to get to 9 wins on December 30th, but will have to do it without some of the most prominent names on the team this season.
+Pitt has a chance to get to 9 wins on December 30th, but will have to do it without some of the most prominent names on the roster from this season.